jeancochrane/jeancochrane.com/content/blog/pytorch-functional-api.md

 optimizer.zero_grad()
 ```

-This method raises some confusing questions.
+This method is not particularly intuitive.
 Why should the optimizer own this
 method, instead of the module container `model` (which initialized the weights)?
 Why is the optimizer responsible for storing the gradient, and not the `model`?
-The situation will become even more  confusing later on, when we start to see
+The situation will become even more confusing later on, when we consider
 how the gradient is calculated.

 ### 2. Foward pass through the network